 Work Environment | Hospitals, clinics, private practices, academic centers | Hospitals, imaging centres, clinics, diagnostic labs |

-Scope of Practice | Diagnosing, analyzing images, recommending further tests | Performing imaging procedures accurately and safely |
+Scope of Practice | Diagnosing, analyzing images, and recommending further tests | Performing imaging procedures accurately and safely |

-Work Focus | Medical diagnosis and interpretation of images | Technical operation of imaging equipment, and patient positioning |
+Work Focus | Medical diagnosis and interpretation of images | Technical operation of imaging equipment and patient positioning |

 ,